 Constructive and resulting trusts: These are equitable remedies imposed by the court in situations where it would be unjust for someone to retain a benefit (e.g., property) without compensating the other party.
 For example, a court may find that a property held in one person’s name is actually held in trust for another person based on their contributions to its purchase or maintenance.

-Trust disputes can be complex and emotionally charged, particularly in cases involving family members or significant assets.
+Trust disputes can be complex and emotional in New South Wales, particularly in cases involving family members or significant assets.
 The Supreme Court has wide-ranging powers to resolve these disputes and enforce equitable remedies.

 Strata and Community Title Disputes